MishraShikhar/OCVS/OCVS/ExportWorkload.md

 In this lab, we will export the on-premises workload into a format that can be imported into OCVS.
 For this, we will simulate an on-premise environment using VMWare Workstation.
 The VMWare Workstation can be easily installed on a laptop or another virtual machine.
 After that, we will configure an e-Commerce application on the infrastructure and export the workload in the form of a .ovf file and upload it to a bucket in Object Storage.
 This .ovf file be downloaded and imported into OCVS in the next lab.

 **This lab is optional.
-Should you wish to skip this part, please download the VMDK file contained [here](https://objectstorage.us-ashburn-1.oraclecloud.com/p/JPnFpTHgLX9vNwc6KtkXIkXAFFM65sOHfzooM8AJfDk/n/orasenatdecanational01/b/osCommerceTest/o/osCommerceDemo-disk001.vmdk).**
+Should you wish to skip this part, please download the zipped VMDK files contained [here](https://objectstorage.us-ashburn-1.oraclecloud.com/p/H3bRU5d3eP76yjLry558pwp9tmpcbLxbNdyxWo_VRWI/n/orasenatdpltintegration02/b/OCVSDemo/o/oscommerce.zip).**

 ## Objectives
 - Export a VM as a .ovf file from on-premises VMWare infrastructure.